How should this medicine be used?

 Before taking encorafenib,

-• tell your doctor if you have or have ever had a QT interval prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death), low levels of potassium or magnesium in your blood, cardiovascular disease such as heart failure or history of heart attack, or liver disease.
+- tell your doctor if you have or have ever had a QT interval prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death), heart failure, a heart attack or any other heart problems; low levels of potassium, calcium, or magnesium in your blood; bleeding problems; eye problems; or liver or kidney disease.

-• tell your doctor if you are pregnant or plan to become pregnant.
-You will have to take a pregnancy test before starting treatment.
-You should use a nonhormonal birth control to prevent pregnancy during your treatment with encorafenib and for 2 weeks after your final dose.
-Encorafenib may decrease the effectiveness of oral contraceptives (birth control pills), so it is especially important to use a nonhormonal form of birth control.
+- tell your doctor if you are pregnant or plan to become pregnant.
+You should not become pregnant while you are taking encorafenib.
+If you can become pregnant you may have to take a pregnancy test before starting treatment.
+You should use a nonhormonal birth control to prevent pregnancy during your treatment and for 2 weeks after your final dose.
 Talk to your doctor about methods of birth control that will work for you.
 If you become pregnant while taking encorafenib, call your doctor immediately.
 Encorafenib may harm the fetus.

-• tell your doctor if you are breastfeeding.
+- tell your doctor if you are breastfeeding or plan to breastfeed.
 Do not breastfeed while you are taking encorafenib and for 2 weeks after your final dose.

 What special dietary instructions should I follow?